 If you have been prescribed chlorhexidine gluconate mouthwash, chances are your dentist has told you that you have a mild form of gum disease called gingivitis.
 It might seem a little scary, but this prescription mouthwash could be a simple solution to getting your smile back on track to health and confidence.
-Chlorhexidine gluconate oral rinse contains a chemical called chlorhexidine, which destroys harmful mouth bacteria, treats gingivitis, and promotes the healing of inflamed gums.
+Chlorhexidine gluconate oral rinse contains a chemical called chlorhexidine, which destroys harmful mouth germs, treats gingivitis, and promotes the healing of inflamed gums.

 What Do Chlorhexidine Gluconate Mouthwashes Treat?

 Chlorhexidine gluconate is used to treat gingivitis, another name for mild gum disease.
 Symptoms can include bad breath and gum redness, swelling and bleeding.
 While brushing your teeth and gums twice per day and flossing once per day can help prevent gingivitis, a prescription mouthwash may help reduce the symptoms when you're already in the early stages.
-However, according to the Mayo Clinic, you shouldn't look to chlorhexidine gluconate mouthwash to fully treat periodontitis, a more advanced form of gum disease.
+However, you shouldn't look to chlorhexidine gluconate mouthwash to fully treat periodontitis, a more advanced form of gum disease.
 It may be used as an adjunct to other periodontitis treatments.